5 Common Mistakes Made in an Interview

 - Not bringing resumes.
 Even though you have sent your resume over email and even online, never assume that the interviewer has your resume.
 Always bring several copies with you.
 After all, you are the one that needs the job – not the person interviewing you.

 - Not asking questions after the interview.
 Once the interviewer asks you if you have any questions, always think of at least one question.
-This demonstrates that you are interested in the job.
+This demonstrates that you are interested in the job and the company.
+It also allows you to interview the company to see if this opportunity is right for you.

 - Not following up.
 After your interview ends, always follow up with a hand-written note or an email thanking the interviewer for taking the time out of their busy schedule to meet with you.
 This will also help leave a positive and memorable impression!
-But after you’ve followed up once, wait for them to reach back out to you.
-You don’t want to appear too eager and you certainly don’t want to annoy/bother the interviewer.
+But after you’ve followed up one time, wait for them to reach back out to you.
+You don’t want to appear too eager and you certainly don’t want to annoy or bother the interviewer.

 Remember, your interview is your first impression.
 Just because you got the interview, does not mean you have the job.
 You want to leave the best impression you can whether you are meeting with a staffing agency or with your new prospective employer.Back to Blog